Purchase Land - Estemerwalt Log Homes

 • Utility lines

-• Material Storage Areas – particularly where logs will be stored / material storage trailer
+• Material Storage Areas – particularly where you will store the log/material storage trailer

 • Portable Restroom Facilities for Workers